biblicalquant/rug6900/README.md

 ## **🚨 What is RUG6900?**

-RUG6900 is the **most aggressive, AI-powered anti-rug movement in crypto**—built to **expose scammers, track fraudulent wallets, and make rug-pullers infamous forever.**
+RUG6900 is the **most advanced, hybrid AI-powered twitter agent / anti-rug movement in crypto**—built to **expose scammers, track fraudulent wallets, and make rug-pullers infamous forever.**

 💀 **If you scam, you get indexed.**
 🔍 **If you try to hide, we track your wallets.**